 Currently the Virtuoso product line consists both desktop and large format models.
 The desktop options consist of the Virtuoso SG400 and SG800 printers, which replaced the RICOH SG3110 and 7100DN models.

 The large format sublimation solution comes in the form of the new Virtuoso VJ628.
 Based on the MUTOH ValueJet line, the Virtuoso VJ628 adapts Mutoh’s intelligent interweave print firmware and rock solid reliability to dye sublimation using Sawgrass SubliJET HD ink.
 The MUTOH ValueJet platform is an excellent choice for those who want a trouble-free sublimation printer.
 The 24″ print width opens the door to lucrative markets like performance apparel and ladies fashion.
-The full package misses our sub-$5,000 target, but a basic starter package is available for only $4,999.00.
-It’s a dual CMYK configuration that comes with Sawgrass Creative Studio software and templates, an installation kit, and two 100 foot rolls of QC Pro sublimation transfer paper.
+The basic dual CMYK package squeaks in just under our sub-$5,000 target.
+It comes with Sawgrass Creative Studio software and templates, an installation kit, and two 100 foot rolls of QC Pro sublimation transfer paper.
 If that’s what you’ve been waiting for, click here and drop one into your shopping cart.

 Disadvantages: The main drawback is the fact that sublimation only works on polyester fabric or polymer-coated items.
 You can’t sublimate cotton shirts or uncoated mugs or magnets.
 Even cotton-polyester blends cause problems because the dye only adheres to the polyester.
 The second most vexing issue is the requirement of a white substrate.
 Since the dye is applied directly to the fabric, sublimating colored apparel will cause color shifts that may ruin the design.
 Click here for a more detailed explanation of this problem.